intellisec/ios-snoop/README.md

 ```

 # Publication
-A detailed description of our work is going to be presented at the
+A detailed description of our work has been presented at the
 4th IEEE European Symposium on Security and Privacy (EuroS&P 2019)
 in June 2019.
 If you would like to cite our work, please use the
 reference as provided below: